 The terms fraud and identity theft are often used interchangeably, even though they are separate issues.
-It’s important to familiarize yourself with both crimes and how they work, because of their potential impact on your finances — so you can help protect yourself and your personal information.
+It’s important to familiarize yourself with both crimes and how they work.
+Either way, there is potential impact on your finances — so you can help by protecting yourself and your personal information.
 Let’s start by discussing how we define both fraud and identity theft.

 What is fraud?

-Payments fraud occurs when a criminal obtains someone else’s payment data, such as a credit or debit card, or a similar payment tool (like an electronic funds transfer) with the intention of making fraudulent transactions.
-Payments fraud can occur because of hacking, a breach, or as a result of a lost or stolen card.
+- Payments fraud occurs when a criminal obtains someone else’s payment data, such as a credit or debit card, or other payment tool (like an electronic funds transfer) with the intent to make fraudulent transactions.
+Payments fraud can occur as a result of events including, but not limited to, hacking, a breach, or a lost or stolen card.

 What is identity theft?

-Identity theft refers to using stolen information to open and use new financial accounts under the victim’s name.1 Identity theft has become so widespread that the Federal Trade Commission received nearly 1.4 million complaints in 2020, about twice as many as in 2019.
+Identity theft (or ID theft) refers to using stolen information to open and use financial accounts under the victim’s name.1 ID theft has become so widespread that the Federal Trade Commission received nearly 1.4 million complaints in 2020, about twice as many as in 2019.

-Here’s an example of how identity theft works:
+Here’s an example of how ID theft works:

-There are many types of identity theft that are associated with identity crimes.
+There are many types of ID theft that are associated with identity crimes.

 Other types of identity theft to be aware of include medical identity theft, social media identity theft, mortgage identity theft, mail identity theft, student loan identity theft and senior citizen identity theft.

 What’s the difference between fraud and identity theft?